livvy94/EarthBound-Instrument-Packer/Tutorial videos draft.md

 The samples are small, carefully-made waveforms, compressed into BRR files, and loaded into audio memory.

-The sound engine, pattern data, and the echo buffer shares the same block of memory, and if you use too much echo, it eats your instruments and sounds like this.
+The sound engine, sequence data, and the echo buffer shares the same block of memory, and if you use too much echo, it eats your instruments and sounds like this.

 Making BRRs will be covered in a future video.